jeffsf/openwrt-ea8300/README.md

 * Determine appropriate use of "dallas" vs. "ea8300"
 	* *As described at [1], please don't use "linksys,ea8300", but "linksys,dallas".
 The ea6350 should have used linksys,civic as well -- will likely get around poking people about these again.*
 		* [1] [https://patchwork.ozlabs.org/patch/731469/](https://patchwork.ozlabs.org/patch/731469/)

+### Crazy Talk

+* Custom U-Boot with web interface
+* Use "native" extraction of ART data

 ---